 Friday, Feb 28, 2020 | 9:30 am - 12:30 pm

-N.B.: Students must enroll in both workshop sessions and commit to the entire 6 hours over two days.
+N.B.: Students must attend both workshop sessions and commit to the entire six hours over two days.

 UC Berkeley PhD students who have advanced to candidacy and are entering the job market, broadly conceived.
 Admission is limited.
 Priority will be given to students in the arts and humanities and related social sciences.